 The mother and two children rushed out heading East on Queen but failed to see the couple.
 Then they spotted the visitors inside a shop talking to the owner.
 David’s mother pondered what to do next and decided to send her eldest son to buy popsicles and get a better look.

 Inside the store, the “red-faced” owner stood behind the counter and seemed shocked when the boy walked in.
 The couple looked human and very Marvel super-hero-like, with high boots, grey uniforms and big black belts.
 The man was tall with sandy-blonde hair; the woman had a slender frame.
 Her hair was long and black and David noted her suit was “sort of transparent but not tight-fitting”.
 As odd as they looked, David received good vibes from the couple.
-He didn’t feel the need to run, even though the man was between him and the door.
+He didn’t have the urge to run, even though the man was between him and the door.

 “He told her that I lived down the street but didn’t come into the store too much.
 He added that I was a good boy, a nice boy.
 But I still have a problem with what he told her.
-What I feel the store-owner really told her was, ‘This is the boy you are looking for’.”
+What I feel the store owner really told her was, ‘This is the boy you are looking for’.”
 (Ibid, page 180).

 She turned to David and initiated conversation.
 “She said they were ‘time travelers’ or something like that”, David remembers.
 He also held the impression the visitors were telepathic (had mind-reading powers).